Skip to main content

 • Build in choices of role (trainers/creators/piloters/observers)

-• Try out simpler as well as more advanced teaching methods, based on readiness
+• Try out more straightforward as well as more advanced teaching methods based on readiness

 Join hundreds of thousands of subscribers, and get the best content on technology in education.